Sign in

 Day 06: Namche – Tengboche (3,860m)

 After the acclimatization day at Namche, we are now ready to trek further higher.
 We will continue our trek after breakfast and head towards Tengboche as our destination for the day.
 The trek passes through a forested trail and on the ridge.
-After about 6 hours of uphill walk, we reach Tengboche village.
-Once we reach Tengboche village, we can enjoy Mountain View of the peaks like Tawache, Nuptse, Lhotse, Ama Dablam including Everest.
+After about 6 hours of uphill walking, we reached Tengboche village.
+Once we reach Tengboche village, we can enjoy the Mountain View of peaks like Tawache, Nuptse, Lhotse, Ama Dablam including Everest.

 Accommodation: Guesthouse